rz-nord/homelab/README.md

 <div align="center">

-# Homelab documentation :rocket:
+# Homelab Documentation :rocket:

-This github-account is my attempt at documenting everything i do in my homelab.
+This GitHub account serves as documentation for everything I do in my homelab.

-I follow a multi-step setup approach, this is why there are multiple repos for multiple stages in this account.
+I follow a multi-step setup approach, which is why there are multiple repositories for different stages in this account.

-In its current form there are 11 repos.
+Currently, there are 11 repositories.
 While this may be confusing for some, it works well for me so far.

 Everything is subject to change.